How is Your 401(k) Plan Like a Marshmallow?

-There was a classic psychological study done in the early 1960’s at Stanford University that became known as ‘”The Marshmallow Test”.
-Young children were given the option of eating one marshmallow right now or getting two marshmallows if they waited 15-20 minutes.
+There was a classic psychological study done in the early 1960’s at Stanford University that became known as ‘the marshmallow test”.
+Young children were given the option of eating one marshmallow right now or getting two marshmallows in a few minutes.

-To make it more interesting, the children were alone in a room with two plates, one with one marshmallow and the other plate had two marshmallows.
+To make it more interesting, the children were alone in a room with two plates, one with one marshmallow and the other plate had two.

 What would they do?

 Overwhelmingly they chose the one right now!

 This preference of instant gratification appears to carry through when employees are given the choice of contributing to a traditional pre-tax 401(k) option or a Roth 401(k) option where they are contributing after-tax dollars.

 The delayed gratification of future tax-free dollars coming out of the Roth 401(k) just doesn’t seem to be very enticing.

 While over 70% of 401(k) plans offer a Roth contribution option, less than 7% of employees take advantage of it.

 They’re getting the instant gratification of pre-tax contributions – those dollars do not count as taxable income to the employee for this year.

 In our opinion, this is potentially a big mistake.